Isaiahmmking/Resistor-Sorter/README.md

 # Resistor Sorter Machine (ENSC 351)

-An automated resistor-sorting machine that uses a Raspberry Pi camera + a Roboflow-hosted YOLOv8 model to read resistor color bands, decode the resistance value, and command an Arduino (with CNC shield) to rotate a bin carousel and drop the resistor into the correct bin.
+This is my project breakdwn for an automated resistor-sorting machine that uses a Raspberry Pi camera & a  YOLOv8 model to read resistor color bands, decode the resistance value, and command an Arduino (with CNC shield) to rotate a bin carousel and drop the resistor into the correct bin.

-**Team:** Isaiah King • Mete Balci • Yuginda Ranawaka • Alex Ungureanu

----

-## Table of Contents
+## Table of Contents / TLDR just skip to whatever you are looking for
 - [Demo workflow](#demo-workflow)
 - [How it works](#how-it-works)
 - [Repo layout](#repo-layout)